U.S. Green Card – Requirements, Application, Tax Implications

 - EB-5 for

-Except for the IR category of immediate relatives, the number of family-based Green Cards available is also subject to a quota, which means that only a limited number of Green Cards are issued per fiscal year, which causes "excess applications" not to be processed immediately but to be placed on a sort of waiting list.
+With the exception of the IR category (“immediate relatives”), family-based green cards are also subject to quotas, i.e. only a limited number of such green cards are issued per fiscal year, which means that “surplus applications” are not processed for the time being but are placed on a waiting list.

 - IR category (immediate relatives) for immediate relatives of U.S. citizens